RebelIT/rpIoT/README.md

 Hit the current default endpoints to test, add more for any other functions you need for your devices.

-TIP: If you do not have an API client, you can change these endpoints in the router.go to all GET's and hit them from a browser on your phone or tablet to perform the actions.
+TIP: If you do not have an API client, you can change these endpoints in the httpHandlers.go to all GET's and hit them from a browser on your phone or tablet to perform the actions.

 Default endpoints: